 These empty-nesters lived in a large home in 1982 that was long overdue for a major remodel for the interior and the exterior of the house.
 They wanted someone that they could trust to do this massive project which is why they chose KM BUILDERS.

 Let’s begin talking about the exterior of the home.
 We installed new siding and added in an oversized front door to the home.
 We also replaced a stone wall around their courtyard with a privacy fence so they could still see the outdoor view while no one could look into the house.
 In the backyard of their home, we installed additional lighting, a sound system and a custom indoor-outdoor bar with a pop-up window that swings open for entertaining both outdoors & indoors.
-The window is actually a custom door with no track which sits on a leathered granite that will not be affected by the outdoor elements.
+This unique window is actually a door with a large single glass insert that flips up with two pistons.
+This is very similar to how the back window of a car opens up.
+This window sits on a countertop that is level with the countertops inside the home.

 In the interior, we worked on everything on the first floor of their home which included a master suite & bath, two living areas, a powder room, a bathroom, a library, the kitchen, the dining room, and a laundry room.
 Here’s a breakdown of what we did in each of these rooms.